 When a target group is set, reports will display results separately for students in the target group and for those who are not.
 This enables teachers to see whether members of the target group experience their classroom differently.
 In this way, teachers can recognize whether and how students’ experiences in their own classes may be reinforcing—or mitigating—the opportunity gaps observed in other data.
-For example, research suggests that teachers who successfully convey a sense of care to African American students are significantly less likely to elicit the defiant behaviors that contribute to commonly observed disproportionate suspension rates.
+For example, research suggests that teachers who successfully convey a sense of care to African American students are significantly less likely to elicit the defiant behaviors for which African American students are disproportionately disciplined.
 This implies that teachers can mitigate disproportionate rates of suspensions and referrals by being systematic and intentional about making sure that African American students feel cared for.

 The Target Groups feature is intended to support such efforts—to help teachers implement a Targeted Universalist approach towards creating a more equitable classroom climate that fosters engagement in all students.

 To set up a target group, the team captain should: